emilia82/basic-currencyconverter-react/README.md

 ## Description

-Effective currency calculator.
+3 step effective Curency-Converter.
 Recalculates the amount entered by the user.
 The user selects the currency (EUR, USD, CHF, GB) to which he wants to convert PLN.
 The result is shown under the calculator in the "Your Euro Score" section.